wende/elchemy/README.md

 ## What is it?
 Elmchemy is a project with one idea in mind: Seamless acommodation of Elm-like language on Erlang VM.

+### Elmchemy is a community project and is in no way related to the core team of Elm language

 ## UPDATE: [You can read a tutorial on using Elmchemy here](https://medium.com/@krzysztof.wende/elmchemy-write-type-safe-elixir-code-with-elms-syntax-part-1-introduction-8968b76d721d)

 ## Web demo